Andy Interviewed on the Geomob Podcast (2020)

 Andy: Yeah, thank you.

 Ed: Our traditional closing question, as we kind of wrap up here.
-Looking back as a long time attendee, any favorite Geomob talks that stood out for you?
+Looking back as a long time attendee, any favourite Geomob talks that stood out for you?

 Andy: I mean, this is a really hard question because I’ve been doing Geomob since the start.
 So, I’ve missed the last a year or two, but there’s hundreds, there must be hundreds of talks that I’ve been to.
 The one that immediately sticks out in my mind though was one a few years ago from Anna Powell-Smith who was talking about land ownership and property ownership in the UK, and using different data sets, different open data, in order to investigate how much property and how much land was being owned by offshore companies.
 I really liked that because immediately, I think even whilst she was still talking, I was on the website that she was talking about and looking at my local area and finding houses within a few hundred meters of where I live that were owned by shady offshore British Virgin Islands companies.
 And I thought that was really interesting.